wallarm/fast-examples-dvwa/README.md

 }
 ```

 The changes ensure the build step does cleanup in case of failure.
-You may set the wallarm TOKEN in the script or use the jenkins build params
+You may set the Wallarm TOKEN in the script or use the Jenkins build params

+### Jenkins preconfigured local example:

+The preconfigured Jenkins example requires Jenkins to have access to `sudo` and `docker-compose`, which are lacking in the official Jenkins images.
+To ease the running of the provided example, you may use a pre-built image with the required components already present.
+One such image with startup instructions can be found here: https://github.com/fabianenardon/jenkins-docker-demo (requires installation of github plugin, uses the docker found on the host machine)

-To run jenkins example locally copy the contents of `jenkins_home` into your own jenkins folder
+To run the jenkins example locally copy the contents of `jenkins_home` into your own jenkins folder.
+Then check the configuration of the pipeline: both git and buildsteps should be set as described above.

+### Jenkins public demo:

+A pre-configured Jenkins example is be available to view and run builds with at https://jenkinsfast.demo.wallarm.com/ (user:demo, pass:demo).
+You may launch builds with your Wallarm TOKEN (and monitor the progress at https://my.wallarm.com/testing).